Lancaster, Texas: Primary and secondary schools

 Lancaster is served mainly by the Lancaster Independent School District (LISD).
 The school district consists of 11 campuses: seven elementary schools, one sixth grade center, one middle school, one high school, and an alternative school.
 Approximately 6,800 students were enrolled in LISD as of Fall 2013.

 The Dallas Independent School District (DISD) serves a small portion of the city that includes the subdivisions of Cedardale Highlands, Taylor Brothers, and Lancaster Gardens.
 Students living in this area are zoned to Wilmer-Hutchins Elementary School, Kennedy-Curry Middle School, and Wilmer-Hutchins High School.
 The area had been part of the Wilmer-Hutchins Independent School District (WHISD) until the district was ordered closed prior to the start of the 2005–2006 school year.
 Dallas ISD agreed to absorb WHISD after Lancaster, which was given the first option to take over the district, declined.

+Some of the city's territory is in the Ferris Independent School District.

 Two public charter schools are in the city.
 Life School Lancaster opened in 2007 and serves students from kindergarten through sixth grade.
 In January 2012, the Accelerated Intermediate Academy (AIA) opened an elementary campus in Lancaster on East Belt Line Road.